Heliot Ramos collects first Major League hits in Giants 3-2 win over the Marlins

 Luke-ing good pic.twitter.com/KiOvp4K6dc— SFGiants (@SFGiants) April 10, 2022

-Anthony DeSclafini, notching his first start in 2022, played Frogger all afternoon with base path traffic allowing 8 hits, 1 BB and 1 HBP over 3.2 innings.
-DeSclafini’s reputation as a strike thrower preceded him with Miami bats swinging early and often all afternoon.
+Anthony DeSclafani, notching his first start in 2022, played Frogger all afternoon with base path traffic allowing 8 hits, 1 BB and 1 HBP over 3.2 innings.
+DeSclafani’s reputation as a strike thrower preceded him with Miami bats swinging early and often all afternoon.
 Working out of the stretch, Disco was able to limit the damage to 2 runs with weak contact and 5 strikeouts.

 Though pitch count pinched him early, Disco’s veteran performance out of the stretch was commendable and kept the Giants in the lead before the bullpen stepped in for a scoreless 5.1 innings.